why PepsiCo Inc. [PEP] is a Good Choice for Investors After New Price Target of $165.55

+, YACHAK announced the roll out of a new product packaging design that appeals to the brand’s younger, health-conscious consumers.
+Each can features a clean, bright design and its own unique associated animal – each species is local to the Amazon Rainforest in South America where YACHAK takes its inspiration from, and plants trees as part of the brand’s reforestation efforts.

+The stocks have a year to date performance of 6.53 percent and weekly performance of 1.96 percent.
+The stock has been moved at 11.02 percent over the last six months.
+The stock has performed 1.83 percent around the most recent 30 days and changed 1.76 percent over the most recent 3-months.

-Compared to the average trading volume of 4.06M shares, PEP reached a trading volume of 4552934 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.02M shares, PEP reached to a volume of 3552435 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PEP shares is $165.55 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PEP stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.